 The Business Plan

 What happens next is the team discusses the content of the schematic to create a comprehensive business plan.
-Business development involves crucial decision making based on real data that had been analyzed and assessed.
+Business development involves crucial decision-making based on real data that had been analyzed and assessed.
 The business plant is the result of such discussions and decision makings.

 Follow that business plan and your business will be improved, your sales will increase, and you earn higher profits.
 It sounds simple; create a business plan and follow it to achieve the goal.
 But trust me, it’s not.
-As a business developer, you have to make the entire business to function perfectly together.
+As a business developer, you have to make the entire business function perfectly together.

 All departments should work together so the goal can be achieved, and you (or your team) have to make that happen; to make business expansion and growth happen.
-It’s all a reciprocating system that the results will affect all departments including sales, marketing, human resources, financials, manufacture, etc.
+It’s all a reciprocating system that the results will affect all departments including sales, marketing, human resources, financials, manufacturing, etc.